JonahPlusPlus/bevy_atmosphere/examples/README.md

 ![basic example image](images/basic-example.png)

 The most simple usage of bevy_atmosphere.
-It uses the default `Atmosphere`, which has Earth-like parameters.
+It uses the default `Nishita` model, which has Earth-like parameters.
 Feel free to copy it as a template!

 ## [cycle.rs](cycle.rs)

 ![cycle example image](images/cycle-example.png)

-A daylight cycle in the default `ATmosphere`, updating every 50ms.
+A daylight cycle with `Nishita`, updating every 50ms.

 ## [detection.rs](detection.rs)